How to make sparkling tea

 ~ you can quickly soak the leaves in hot water first as this can make them easier to get into the bottle.

-~ use the same leaves for a second infusion - simply top the bottle back up with sparkling water.
+~ use the same leaves for a second infusion - simply push any escaped leaves back in and top the bottle back up with sparkling water.

 ~ ^fully sparking water, not lightly sparking, works best.
 If you have a Soda Stream, you can use this - just add another pump of gas to make it extra sparkling